-Photovoltaic type’ refers to the solar crystal structure and integrity of the solar panel.
-Monocrystalline panels are made up of the highest quality crystal structure.
+Photovoltaic type refers to the solar crystal structure and integrity of the solar panel.
+Monocrystalline panels use the highest quality crystal structure.

-Because their structure is composed of one high-quality crystal instead of many fragmented ones, they can maintain higher power output.
-They produce more per panel, which means not as much space is needed.
+Monocrystalline solar panels use one high-quality crystal instead of many fragmented ones, which helps them maintain higher power output.
+Because monocrystalline solar panels produce more electricity per panel, they don't need as much space.

 Polycrystalline panels are cheaper.
-However, they are not the most efficient option.
+However, they are not the most efficient solar panel option.
 Because polycrystalline panels use fragmented silicon crystals, efficiency isn’t as high.

 There are many great ideas.
 However, the ones that succeed are well thought out and executed.